 Please note: if you're interested in attending a potluck, please bring a vegetarian, preferably vegan, item to share, and include a list of ingredients.
 Please bring serving utensils, as well as a plate, glass, and utensils for yourself.

-Joint Potluck and Film (Potluck FAQ)
+Potluck Dinner (Potluck FAQ)

 Potluck and Music Night (Potluck FAQ)

 747 Buck Branch Rd, Pittsboro (see a map)